twigphp/Twig/doc/filters/raw.rst

             {{ (false ? hola : hello)|raw }}
         {% endautoescape %}

-    The first ternary won't be escaped : ``hello`` is marked as being safe and Twig does not escape static values (see :doc:`escape<../tags/autoescape>`).
-    In the second ternary, even if ``hello`` is marked as safe, ``hola`` remains unsafe and so will be the whole expression.
-On the other hand, the third ternary will be marked as safe and the result won't be escaped.
+    The first ternary statement is not escaped: ``hello`` is marked as being safe and Twig does not escape static values (see :doc:`escape<../tags/autoescape>`).
+In the second ternary statement, even if ``hello`` is marked as safe, ``hola`` remains unsafe and so is the whole expression.
+The third ternary statement is marked as safe and the result is not escaped.